 Pregnancy Prevention—Nearly 90%

 Some health experts have reservations about the use of emergency contraception.
-"I'm concerned that women will rely on this method and not take normal precautions," says Kathleen Winfield, a public health nurse in New Jersey who specializes in the prevention of infectious diseases.
-The convenience of swallowing two pills may indeed be attractive to those who might otherwise use a barrier method of contraception, like a condom, that helps prevent the spread of
+They argue that women may not take normal precautions.
+The convenience of swallowing 2 pills may indeed be attractive to those who might otherwise use a barrier method of contraception, like a condom, that helps prevent the spread of

 and some other sexually transmitted diseases.

-However, studies done to evaluate this very issue have repeatedly shown that immediate access to emergency contraception does not alter a woman’s (or adolescent’s) sexual behavior nor contraception choices.
+However, studies done to evaluate this topic have repeatedly shown that immediate access to emergency contraception does not alter a woman’s (or adolescent’s) sexual behavior nor contraception choices.

 Emergency contraception.
-American Congress of Obstetricians and Gynecologists website.
-Available at: ...(Click grey area to select URL) Accessed July 17, 2013.
+The American College of Obstetricians and Gynecologists website.
+Available at: ...(Click grey area to select URL) Updated October 2015.
+Accessed February 16, 2017.

 Lo SS, Ho PC.
 Changes in contraceptive choice after emergency contraception.

-Unintended pregnancy.
+Unintended pregnancy protection.
 Centers for Disease Control and Prevention website.
-Available at: ...(Click grey area to select URL) Updated February 12, 2013.
-Accessed July 17, 2013.
+Available at:

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to